SWETHA-PAVULURI/Handson-L8-Spark-SQL_Streaming/README.md

 "[2025-04-01 17:40:00,2025-04-01 17:45:00]", 210.0

 Explanation:
   - The first column represents the time window range.
   - The second column is the total fare within that window.

 ---

 ## ✅ Requirements
   - Python 3.8+
   - Apache Spark 3.x
-  - Dependencies:
+  - Install dependencies:
+    ```bash
     pip install pyspark faker
+    ```

 ---

 ## 📌 Notes
-  - Run the data generator and each Spark task in separate terminals.
+  - Run the data generator and each Spark task in **separate terminals**.
-  - Ensure output/ and checkpoints/ directories are writable.
+  - Ensure `output/` and `checkpoints/` directories are writable.
-  - Socket source is for local testing only (not production).
+  - The socket source is for **local testing only** (not production).

 ---

 ## 📚 References
-  - Apache Spark Structured Streaming Documentation: https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html
+  - Apache Spark Structured Streaming Documentation:
+    https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html